 1. Open the Chrome browser and move to the Chrome Flags page.

 2. After that, search for “Crostini GPU Support” and enable it from the drop-down menu.
 You can also directly open the dedicated flag from the below address.
 Now, click on the “Restart” button at the bottom.

-3. To confirm if GPU acceleration has been enabled or not, open the Linux Terminal and run the below command.
-If it mentions “Device: virgl” and “Accelerated: Yes” then you are done.
-You can now play desktop-level games and use graphics-intensive Linux apps on your Chromebook effortlessly.
+5. Finally, to confirm if GPU acceleration has been enabled or not, open the Linux Terminal and run the command given below.
+If it mentions “Accelerated: Yes” then you are done.
+You can now play desktop-level Chromebook games and use graphics-intensive Linux apps on your Chromebook effortlessly.
 Enjoy!

 Make Your Chromebook a Powerful Machine

 So that was our short guide on how to enable microphone support and GPU Acceleration in Linux on Chromebooks.
-These were two of the most highly-sought features from the creative and gaming community and Google has finally walked the talk.
-With the recent addition of Android app sideloading on Chromebook, Google has made amply clear that it’s taking the platform seriously.
-Now, all we need is USB support in Linux on Chromebooks.
+These were two of the highly-sought features from the creative and gaming community and Google has finally walked the talk.
+With the recent addition of Android app sideloading on Chromebook, Google has made amply clear that it’s taking the Chrome OS platform seriously.
+Now, all we need is webcam support in Linux on Chromebooks.
 As and when that happens, we will definitely let you know.
 Anyway, that is all from us.
-So what do you think of these two new additions on Chrome OS?
+So what do you think of these two new additions to Chrome OS?
 Let us know in the comment section below.